What is BIPOC?

 Introduction

-What Does BIPOC Stand For?
+What Does BIPOC Mean?

 BIPOC is an acronym that stands for Black, Indigenous, and People of Color.
-Unlike broader terms like "POC" (People of Color), BIPOC intentionally centers the unique experiences of Black and Indigenous communities, who face distinct historical and systemic oppression.
+Unlike broader terms like "POC" (People of Color), BIPOC intentionally highlights the unique historical and systemic oppression faced specifically by Black and Indigenous communities.
+When people search for “what is BIPOC” or “BIPOC meaning,” this distinction is the core definition.

-Example: Indigenous peoples experience the highest poverty rates in the U.S. (12.8% vs. national average of 11.6%, U.S. Census 2022).
+• Example: Indigenous peoples experience the highest poverty rates in the U.S. (12.8% vs. the national average of 11.6%, U.S. Census 2022), showing systemic inequities that disproportionately affect these communities.

 The Historical Context of BIPOC